-I promise to tell you about all the cool features of these two backpacks, and show you photos wherever I can.
-But first I have to tell you about their basic specifications, so that you have a clear idea of what it is that you are buying.
-So check those out in this table:
+I promise to tell you about all the cool features of these two backpacks and show you photos wherever I can.
+Their basic specifications are above this review so that you have a clear idea of what it is that you are buying.
+So check those out on the comparison table.

 You might think that since these are both laptop backpacks, they’re going to be pretty much alike, especially since they look quite similar.
 But that’s not the case here; yes there are some similarities between the packs, but there are also a few differences, and we’re going to check them all out.